devagar/standingchikung/_posts/2015-03-01-cow-rabbit.md

 ---
-title: How does the cow catches the rabitt
+title: How does the cow catches the rabbit?
 layout: post
 ---
 Since 2004, I've been traveling to Amsterdam at least twice a year.